-Born Chaim Witz on August 25, 1949 in Haifa, Israel, Gene Simmons first decided he wanted to be in a band while in middle school, after watching girls scream at The Beatles on TV.
+Musician Gene Simmons first decided he wanted to be in a band while in middle school, after watching girls scream at The Beatles on television.
 He was in several bands before co-founding KISS with Paul Stanley in the 1970s.
-Simmons later pursued interests in fashion, publishing, and acting, and starred in the A&E reality TV show Gene Simmons Family Jewels.
+Simmons later pursued interests in fashion, publishing and acting, and starred in the A&E reality TV show Gene Simmons Family Jewels.

-Musician, entertainer.
-Born Chaim Witz on August 25, 1949 in Haifa, Israel.
-His mother, Flora, was a Hungarian Jew and Holocaust survivor, who watched her family die in the concentration camps when she was only 14 years old.
+Simmons was born Chaim Witz on August 25, 1949, in Haifa, Israel.
+His mother, Flora, was a Hungarian Holocaust survivor, who watched her family die in the concentration camps when she was only 14 years old.
 After the end of World War II, Flora headed to Israel.
-It was there that she met carpenter Yeichel Witz, the man who would eventually become Chaim's father.
+It was there that she met carpenter Yeichel Witz, the man who would eventually become Simmons' father.

-Yeichel and Flora's marriage began to dissolve shortly after Chaim's birth, mainly over arguments about money.
-Eventually, Chaim's parents agreed to separate, with Yeichel leaving for Tel Aviv to look for work.
-The family would never reunite, and Chaim would not see his father again.
+Yeichel and Flora's marriage began to dissolve shortly after Simmons' birth, mainly over arguments about money.
+Eventually, Simmons' parents agreed to separate, with Yeichel leaving for Tel Aviv to look for work.
+The family would never reunite, and Simmons would not see his father again.

-Chaim's mother began raising him alone, and the family continued struggling in poverty.
-Flora found work in a coffee shop, and often left Chaim in the care of babysitters.
+Simmons' mother began raising him alone, and the family continued struggling in poverty.
+Flora found work in a coffee shop and often left Simmons in the care of babysitters.
 As a result, he quickly became fluent in Turkish, Hungarian, Hebrew and Spanish, in order to communicate with caregivers.

-In 1958, when Chaim was eight years old, he and his mother immigrated to New York to live with relatives in Flushing, Queens.
-After entering the country, Chaim changed his name to Gene, because it was easier to pronounce, and took his mother's surname of Klein.
-Gene quickly learned English through comic books and television, and entered the Hasidic theological seminary, called yeshiva, at the age of nine.
+In 1958, when Simmons was 8 years old, he and his mother immigrated to New York to live with relatives in Flushing, Queens.
+After entering the country, Simmons changed his name to Gene because it was easier to pronounce, and took his mother's surname of Klein.
+He quickly learned English through comic books and television and entered the Hasidic theological seminary, called yeshiva, at the age of nine.
 He studied rigorously while his mother worked at a button factory in Williamsburg, Brooklyn.

 Interest in Music

-After a year in the yeshiva, he transferred to public school in Jackson Heights.
+After a year in the yeshiva, he transferred to a public school in Jackson Heights.
 It was during this time that he began to develop an interest in music.
-In his autobiography, Kiss and Make-up, Simmons admits his musical interests came while watching the Beatles on television one night.
-He thought "If I go start a band, maybe the girls will scream at me."
+In his autobiography, Kiss and Make-up, Simmons admits his musical interests came while watching The Beatles on television one night.
+He thought, "If I go start a band, maybe the girls will scream at me."
 So, while attending Joseph Pulitzer Middle School, Simmons and a couple of friends created a band called The Missing Links in order to get the attention of their female classmates.
-The group, fronted by Simmons, won a school talent show, and gave Simmons a modicum of fame.
+The group, fronted by Simmons, won a school talent show and gave Simmons a modicum of fame.

 With the help of Johnson, the group was picked up by Epic Records, who agreed to fund the recording of a full album.
 One of the conditions, however, was to replace Stephen Coronel with session musician Ron Leejack.
 Simmons and Stanley agreed to the arrangement, spending nearly a year to complete the new album.
 Once it was completed, however, Epic's A&R director said he hated the album and refused to release it.
 The next day, the group was dropped from Epic.

-Inspired by his childhood obsession with comic book superheroes, Simmons suggested the group undergo a physical transformation as well, donning wild make-up and all-black clothing.
+Inspired by his childhood obsession with comic book and horror films, Simmons suggested the group undergo a physical transformation as well, donning wild make-up and all-black clothing.
 Simmons later revealed that Marvel comic character Black Bolt inspired his bat-wing-patterned facial make-up, a look he nicknamed "The Demon."

-But as the band rolled successfully into the 80s, tensions began mount among the group's members.
+But as the band rolled successfully into the 1980s, tensions began to mount among the group's members.
 Criss had grown increasingly obstinate, refusing to practice and even stopping in the middle of songs during concerts.
-In December of 1979, Criss officially left the group.
-After numerous auditions, he was replaced by musician Paul Caravello — later know by the stage name, Eric Carr.
+In December 1979, Criss officially left the group.
+After numerous auditions, he was replaced by musician Paul Caravello — later known by the stage name, Eric Carr.
 In 1982, Frehley, frustrated with the group's new musical direction, also left KISS.
-Frehley's replacement, guitarist Vinne Vincent, didn't mesh well with the group, and went through a series of firings and re-hirings before leaving for good in 1984.
+Frehley's replacement, guitarist Vinne Vincent, didn't mesh well with the group and went through a series of firings and re-hirings before leaving for good in 1984.
 He was succeeded by guitarists Mark St. John and, eventually, Bruce Kulick.

 KISS Rocks On

 Simmons has been romantically linked to Liza Minnelli, Cher and Diana Ross, but has been living with actress and former Playboy playmate Shannon Tweed since the mid-1980s.
-The couple has two children: a son, Nick, and a daughter, Sophie.
+The couple has two children, son Nick and daughter Sophie.
 The family made the leap to reality television in 2006 on the A&E television network with the show Gene Simmons Family Jewels.
-Each episode featured a different family adventure, from both Tweed and Simmons getting cosmetic surgery together, to Gene managing Nick's band.
-The show just completed its sixth season, featuring the wedding of Simmons and Tweed which took place on October 1, 2011, in Beverly Hills, California.
+Each episode featured a different family adventure, from both Tweed and Simmons getting cosmetic surgery together to Simmons managing Nick's band.
+The show ran for six seasons, with season six featuring the wedding of Simmons and Tweed which took place on October 1, 2011, in Beverly Hills, California.